Lumavate-Team/documentation/docs/6-CLI.rst

      :widths: 10 20

      * - ``-p, --profile "STRING"``
-       - The profile associated with the studio or command center you wish to edit.
+       - The profile associated with the studio or command center you want to edit.
      * - ``-ms, --microservice ID``
-       - The microservice container you wish to remove.
+       - The microservice container you want to remove.
      * - ``--name "STRING"``
-       - What the microservice container will be called in the command center and studio.
+       - The new name for the microservice container.
+The name will appear in the command center and studio.
      * - ``-path, --icon-file "FILE PATH"``
-       - The absolute path where the icon SVG file is located.
+       - The absolute path where the new icon SVG file is located.
 For example: C:/Users/User/Desktop/Folder/icon.SVG.
      * - ``-f, --format "{JSON VALUE}, {JSON VALUE}"``
        - Returns a table with the requested JSON values.
 For example: ``--format "{id}, {createdBy}"``.
      * - ``--json``